palombom/SANDI-Matlab-Toolbox-Latest-Release/README.md

 5. You should now be able to use the code.

 ## Usage
 The function "SANDI_batch_analysis" represents the core of the toolbox.
 It performs the SANDI analysis on one or more datasets.
 It assumes that data are organized following the BIDS standard.

-Create a single main folder, e.g. 'ProjectMainFolder' per group and strictly use the structure:  'ProjectMainFolder/derivatives/preprocessed/sub-01/ses-01' for the dataset corresponding to the first subject and the first session of this subject.
+Create a single main folder, e.g. 'ProjectMainFolder' per group and strictly use the structure:  '**ProjectMainFolder/derivatives/preprocessed/sub-XXX/ses-YYY**' for the dataset corresponding to the subject number XXX and the session number YYY of this subject.
 Generalize the structure to n subjects and n sessions, as illustrated below.
-In each of the folders 'ProjectMainFolder/derivatives/preprocessed/sub-XXX/ses-YYY' data must be named making sure that they end as explained below (including the file extension!):
+In each of the folders 'ProjectMainFolder/derivatives/preprocessed/sub-XXX/ses-YYY' **data must be named making sure that they end as explained below** (including the file extension!):

 - ProjectMainFolder
   - derivatives